geospatialncl/OpenUDM/README.md

 ##### Optional arguments:
 `-i` - path and name of input raster.
 Default = 'raster.asc'
 `-o` - path and name of output vector - supports geopackages only at the moment.
-Default = 'buildings.gpkg'
+Default = 'buildings.gpkg'.
+Where multiple options passed, parameter ignored and files match feature type names.
 `-f` - the feature type to extract from the raster layer output from UDM.
 Allowed values are 'buildings, 'roads' and 'greenspace'.
+Pass multiple using a comma separated list.

 ### Generate urban fabric
 Command line tool allowing for the generation of buildings and urban layouts using the outputs from a UDM run